dmachard/dmachard.github.io/content/posts/0035-dnscollector-grafana-prometheus.md

 ---
-title: "Insights into your network's DNS activity with DNS-collector"
+title: "Insights into your DNS traffic with DNS-collector"
 summary: "Overview of the DNS-collector tool, an open-source DNS data collector"
 date: 2021-11-10T00:00:00+01:00
 draft: false